8 June 2022 Cheryl

 George Orwell, Nineteen Eighty-Four

 Published on 8th June in 1949, George Orwell’s seminal novel Nineteen Eighty-Four introduced new phrases such as ‘Big Brother’, ‘thought police’, ‘Room 101’, ‘doublethink’ and ‘newspeak’ to the English language and popularised the term “Orwellian” as an adjective.
-It is a dystopian social science fiction novel and cautionary tale and has been described as the definitive novel of the 20th century.
+It is a dystopian social science fiction novel and a cautionary tale, and has been described as the definitive novel of the 20th century.

 Written while he was seriously ill with tuberculosis Orwell’s most famous work is a testament to the potential power of modern political systems and the dark side of human nature.
 The circumstances surrounding its writing make a haunting narrative alone and help to explain its bleakness.
 Read about that here.